-The primary economic problem, according to Hayek, was maximizing economic efficiency in the face of scarcity.
+The primary economic problem to be solved, according to Hayek, was maximizing economic efficiency in the face of scarcity.
 From his point of view, economic efficiency resulted from the personal, self-interested decisions of individuals participating in markets.
 Large-scale planning failed because centralized decision makers are unable to handle the volume of data or the unanticipated interactions of variables within complex systems.
-In short, centralized decision-makers could not achieve the stated goals of large-scale planning.
+In short, the goals of largescale planning could not be realized by the centralized decision-making.